Cabinet reshuffle: Josephine Teo is new Manpower Minister

 But her involvement with manpower issues started earlier at the National Trades Union Congress, which she joined in 2005.
 She rose to the post of assistant secretary-general before leaving the labour movement in 2011 when she was appointed Minister of State for Transport and Finance.

-The MP for Bishan-Toa Payoh GRC has also headed human resources at agencies such as the Economic Development Board and the Agency for Science, Technology and Research.
+An MP for Bishan-Toa Payoh GRC, she has also headed human resources at agencies such as the Economic Development Board and the Agency for Science, Technology and Research.

 Given her experience in the labour movement and in human resources, observers saw in her promotion and her appointment to the Manpower Ministry last year signs that she may be groomed to take over the manpower portfolio.